orcephrye/PyCustomCollections/README.md

 ### Requirements

-There are 3 classes within CustomDataPackage.
-FrozenDict, KeyedList, IndexList.
+There are 4 classes within CustomDataPackage: FrozenDict, KeyedList, IndexList, and NamespaceDict

 - FrozenDict: is a simple hashable readonly version of the standard 'dict' Python class.
 - KeyedList: This class inherites the standard 'list' Python class.
 It wraps a 'dict' called columns which uses a